urbanware-org/inhibit/README.md

 Notice that this alias will have no effect unless you explicitly add the name of the service (or services) which should be confirmed to the service list inside `inhibit.conf`.
 Details can be found inside that file.

-After adding the preferred aliases, you can apply the changes either by logging out and in again or by reloading the `.bashrc` file of the current user.
+After adding the preferred aliases, you can apply the changes either by logging out and in again or by reloading the `.bashrc` file of the current user (depending on in which file you have added the aliases).

 ```bash
 $ source ~/.bashrc